Time-resolved collapse and revival of the Kondo state near a quantum phase transition

-This is exemplified by the notion of the quasiparticle.
-All across condensed-matter physics, coherent excitations of many-body states can be described as particle-like objects.
-It allows the description of even very complex correlations in a simple picture of weakly interacting particles.
-In metals, Landau fermionic quasiparticles of remarkable stability are enforced by the Pauli principle.
-Heavy-fermions are particularly interesting in this respect, as they are amenable to disintegration near a quantum phase transition (QPT) due to their heavy effective mass and low characteristic energy.
 In heavy-fermion compounds, the $4f$ magnetic moments localized on rare-earth ions in the crystal lattice are exchange-coupled to the electron spins residing in the conduction band \cite{Loehneysen07}.
-The conduction electrons form singlets with the $4f$ moments below the so-called Kondo lattice temperature $T_K^*$, typically about 10~K. Thus, instead of establishing magnetic long-range order, a paramagnetic Fermi liquid phase is formed.
+Towards low temperatures, the conduction electrons form singlets with the $4f$ spins.
+The energy scale for this singlet formation defines the Kondo-lattice temperature $T_K^*$, a crossover temperature that typically is of the order of 10~K. Thus, instead of establishing long-range magnetic order mediated by the Ruderman-Kittel-Kasuya-Yosida (RKKY) interaction \cite{Ruderman54,Kasuya56,Yosida57}, a paramagnetic Fermi liquid phase is formed.
 This Kondo state \cite{Kondo64,Hewson93} is characterized by a sharp resonance in the $4f$ electron spectrum at the Fermi energy.
-Typically slightly below $T_K^*$, these resonances become lattice-coherent and form a narrow energy band of long-lived quasiparticles.
-Its flat dispersion indicates a $\sim 10^2$ times heavier effective mass than that of free electrons; hence the name ``heavy fermion''.
-While in the traditional view of an antiferromagnetic QCP due to Hertz, Moriya and Millis \cite{Hertz76,Moriya85,Millis93} the heavy quasiparticles remain intact and support critical fluctuations of the magnetization, this picture is not valid in many materials \cite{Schroeder00}.
+Typically slightly below $T_K^*$, these resonances become lattice-coherent and form a narrow energy band of \onecolumngrid

+\twocolumngrid long-lived quasiparticles.
+Its flat dispersion indicates an approximately $10^2$ times heavier effective mass than that of free electrons; hence the name ``heavy fermion''.
+In the conventional scenario of an antiferromagnetic QCP due to Hertz, Moriya and Millis \cite{Hertz76,Moriya85,Millis93} the heavy quasiparticles remain intact and support critical fluctuations of the magnetization.
+In many correlated materials, however, this picture is not valid \cite{Schroeder00}.
+In distinguishing these two options, the behaviour of the Kondo scale $T_K^*$ is an important characteristic as it reveals if and how the heavy quasiparticles disintegrate towards the QCP.